The Hot Choc-late Soldiers: Production

-In 1933, MGM contracted Disney to create a "'Silly Symphony' type" sequence for the film (then called Hollywood Revue).
-In the contract, MGM stipulated that they wanted a sequence that was 400 feet in length and that they would pay Disney $64,000 ($80,000 if it was in technicolor) in four installments.
+In 1933, Metro-Goldwyn-Mayer contracted Walt Disney Productions to create a "'Silly Symphony' type" sequence for the film (then called Hollywood Revue).
+In the contract, MGM stipulated that they wanted a sequence that was 400 feet in length and that they would pay Disney $64,000 ($80,000 if it was in technicolor) in four installments, a substantial improvement from Disney's then distributor United Artists' payments.
 The contract also stated that the short would not appear in 16 mm and television showings of the film and that Disney would create the musical score for the short, with MGM providing the musicians, sound effects, and recording equipment.

 One of the short's original concepts was to focus on movie-star caricatures, which was dropped in favor of the song "Hot Choc-late Soldiers", which was written by MGM songwriters Nacio Herb Brown and Arthur Freed for the short.
 Despite the earlier contract, the soundtrack was recorded at Disney's studio.
 Animation for the film was overseen by Ben Sharpsteen, who guided a group of young artists that included Cy Young and Ugo D'Orsi.
 Production on the short occurred in the summer and fall of 1933 and a completed version of The Hot Choc-late Soldiers was sent to MGM in the beginning of November, only for the studio to return the short with a request to re-work the final scenes featuring the melted chocolate soldiers.
 The final version of the short was delivered to MGM on January 22, 1934.

-The short is prefaced by a brief cameo by Mickey Mouse (who was voiced by Walt Disney himself), which was not initially intended to be included in the film but came about after a pitch for the character to appear in the 1933 film Meet the Baron was dropped.
-It represented Mickey's first actual appearance in a feature film, but was removed from the film upon its release to television.
+The short is prefaced by a brief cameo by Mickey Mouse (who was voiced by Walt Disney himself) spontaneously appearing and humiliating actor Jimmy Durante.
+It was not initially intended to be included in the film but came about after a pitch for the character to appear in the 1933 film Meet the Baron was dropped.
+It represented Mickey's first actual appearance in a feature film.
 Mickey's appearance was intended to be used as a way to segue to the short, but the scene was subject to a series of re-writes as at this point in time Mickey Mouse shorts were built around "visual, rather than verbal, humor".
 The script went through so many re-writes that the scene's production took far less time to animate than it did to write.
 Scriptwriting for the scene began in May 1933 and was completed around late September 1933.
 The completed scene was delivered to MGM in November 1933.